qiskit-community/qiskit-alt/dev_new.md

 > python -m venv ./venv
 > source ./venv/bin/activate  # Activate this environment
 ```
-Just use the command 'deactivate' alone to deactivate the environment later.
+Just use the command `deactivate` alone to deactivate the environment later.

 Alternatively, you may want to use `conda`; i.e. instead of `venv`.
 Use only one or the other
 at a time.